-The Supplement related to this article is available online at doi:10.5194/cpd-10-3755-2014-supplement.
+The Supplement related to this article is available online at doi:10.5194/cp-11-495-2015-supplement.

-Acknowledgement.
+Acknowledgements.
 The Wunstorf Coring Scientific Drilling Party is thanked for providing the chance to work on their exceptionally well-recovered core.
 We thank Itzel Ruvalcaba Baroni and Walter Hale for sampling support, and Dominika Kasjaniuk, Arnold van Dijk, Natasja Welters, Jan van Tongeren (Utrecht University), and Anchelique Mets (NIOZ) for analytical assistance and sample preparation.
-We acknowledge NWO for funding the purchase of the HPLC-MS (grant no. 834.11.006) used for the GDGT analyses presented in this study.
-This research was supported by the "Focus & Massa project" of Utrecht University granted to Henk Brinkhuis and Caroline Slomp, and additional financial support by Statoil.
-The European Research Council (ERC) under the European Union Seventh Framework Program provided funding for this work by ERC Starting Grant #259627 to Appy Sluijs.
+Andrew Gale and David Naafs are thanked for their constructive reviews.
+We acknowledge NWO for funding the purchase of the HPLC-MS (grant no. 834.11.006) used for the GDGT analysis presented in this study.
+This research was supported by the Focus and Massa project of Utrecht University granted to Henk Brinkhuis and Caroline Slomp, and additional financial support by Statoil.
+The European Research Council (ERC) under the European Union Seventh Framework Program provided funding for this work by ERC Starting Grant no. 259627 to Appy Sluijs.